oum918/capital-one-training-1/2_kapacitor/2_intro_kapacitor/README.md

 ## Exercises

-# 1. Enable the TICKscripts PUT THE FOLDER HERE.
+# 1. Enable the TICKscripts in the `scripts` folder.

 ### 2A.
 Convert the following CQ into a Kapacitor batch task.